Esri/indoor-routing-xamarin/doc/index.md

 ### Locators

 Locators provide the ability to find a location based on an address (geocode).
 In the case of indoor data, the address is an office or an employee's name.
-To accommodate searching for both office number and employee name, two separate [Single Field Locators](http://pro.arcgis.com/en/pro-app/help/data/geocoding/create-a-locator.htm) were created and then merged into a [Composite Locator](http://pro.arcgis.com/en/pro-app/help/data/geocoding/create-a-composite-locator.htm).
+To accommodate searching for both office number and employee name, two separate [single field locators](http://pro.arcgis.com/en/pro-app/help/data/geocoding/create-a-locator.htm) were created and then merged into a [composite locator](http://pro.arcgis.com/en/pro-app/help/data/geocoding/create-a-composite-locator.htm).
 The Composite Locator was then added to the mmpk.

 ## App architecture